 How to Understand MT4 Backtesting Reports?
 (A Must-Learn for Beginners)

-After running it, MT4 will provide you with a "report card," which is the backtesting report.
+After running it, MT4 will give you a "report card," which is the backtesting report.

 Understanding this report is important because it helps you preliminarily judge how the EA strategy performed in the past and identify potential risks.